ntop/ntopng/doc/src/alerts/flow_checks.rst

 Checks for an exploit.

-An exploit is a code that takes advantage of a software vulnerability or security flaw.Exploits allow an intruder to remotely access a network and gain elevated privileges, or move deeper into the network.
+An exploit is a code that takes advantage of a software vulnerability or security flaw.
+Exploits allow an intruder to remotely access a network and gain elevated privileges, or move deeper into the network.
 In some cases, an exploit can be used as part of a multi-component attack.
 Instead of using a malicious file, the exploit may instead drop another malware, which can include backdoor Trojans and spyware that can steal user information from the infected systems.

 The system sends an alert when a possible exploit is detected.